exact-payments/next-merchant-demo/p2-complete/README.md

 We initialize ExactJS using the access token and assign it to variable `exact`.

 We add the Card Component to an empty div called `cardElement`, which now displays a secure card entry form.

+We then update the CSS to display our form and hide our loading icon after waiting 600ms to minimize pop-in.

 ##### handleSubmit(event)
 Called by our form when submitted.